-When people use a search engine, they’re either looking for a specific product of the answer to a question.
-With a blog, you can capture both types of audiences by answering questions that pertain to your industry and use your products and services as the solution.
+When people use a search engine, they’re either looking for a specific product or the answer to a question.
+With a blog, you can capture both types of audiences by answering questions that pertain to your industry and using your products and services as the solution.

 Blogs also make it easy to share complex referrals online.
 A blog gives you the opportunity to talk about what’s interesting about your company and your products.
 You’ll also get the opportunity to show candid images of your products and services while including text about them.

-Your blog is an opportunity for you to highlight work you do with the community, how you relate to your clients, and new ways to use your services.
+Your blog is an opportunity for you to highlight the work you do with the community, how you relate to your clients and new ways to use your services.
 You can address emerging trends in your industry and hammer out something in a response to a news item.

 When your readers see the value in what your company brings, they’ll share your articles online, which will serve as a referral or an endorsement.